 Katherine Bergeron became the 11th president of Connecticut College on Jan.
 1, 2014.
-From her first year in office, she has supported the development of a bold new venture in integrative education.
-The resulting vision, called Connections, requires all students to make deeper linkages between the work they do in courses, in jobs, in the community, and around the globe, in order to prepare them for leadership in an era of change: liberal arts for the interconnected world.
+From her first year in office, she has supported the faculty in developing a bold new venture in interdisciplinary education.
+The resulting vision, called Connections, requires students to create deeper linkages between the work they do in courses, in jobs, in the community, and around the globe, in order to prepare them for leadership in an era of change: liberal arts for the interconnected world.

-Before coming to Connecticut College, Bergeron was dean of the college at Brown University.
-A Phi Beta Kappa graduate of Wesleyan University, Bergeron earned master’s and doctoral degrees in music history from Cornell University, and has completed numerous scholarly publications, including two prize-winning books on French music and culture.
+A Phi Beta Kappa graduate of Wesleyan University, Bergeron earned master’s and doctoral degrees in music history from Cornell University, and is the author of numerous scholarly publications, including two edited collections and two prize-winning books on French music and culture.
+Before coming to Connecticut College, she was dean of the college at Brown University.